 NanoRacks will assess the payload to develop products and procedures in support of on-orbit operations and crew interaction.
-Typically, no crew-interaction with the CubeSats are permitted.
-Any request for crew interaction with the payload, including most-commonly imagery requests during the deployment, must be coordinated with NanoRacks and documented via the unique payload ICA.
+Typically, no crew interaction with the CubeSats is permitted.
+Any request for crew interaction with the payload, including imagery requests during the deployment, must be coordinated with NanoRacks and documented via the unique payload ICA.